 In the case of an Airstream travel trailer, the axle is located rearward about three-quarters of the way between the front and end of the aluminum shell.
 Single-axle travel trailers have one set of wheels and a double axle (dual axle) has two sets of wheels.

 If you’re in the market for a travel trailer for the first time, you'll want to consider the number of axles on your Airstream.

 Understanding the facts and benefits each axle style offers will get you rolling down the path of making the best decision for your travel trailer needs.

 Double-axle Airstreams are larger, like the Classic at 33 feet (the longest Airstream) or the Globetrotter models which are anywhere from 23 to 30 feet long.
-This extra length requires the double-axle configuration to handle the added weight that comes with increased length.
+Because these camper trailers are longer, a double-axle is required to handle the additional weight.